aiidateam/aiida-prerequisites/README.md

  * Configures Linux environment for $SYSTEM_USER.

 ## Wait for services
-The image provides a mechanism to wait untill all the services were launched by the statup scripts.
-However, it does not Example of usage:
+The image provides a mechanism to wait until the startup script has *launched* all services.
+Example of usage:

 ```